alexmanrique/blog/_posts/2019-03-09-validate-requests-jaxrs-api.md

 ![Bad request]({{ site.baseurl }}/images/bad_request_api.png)
 {: refdef}

-If we want to validate the requests that we receive in our java backend endpoint we can use javax validations annotations in our request objects.
+If we want to validate the requests that we receive in our java backend endpoint we can use <a href="https://docs.oracle.com/javaee/7/api/javax/validation/constraints/package-summary.html">javax validations</a> annotations in our request objects.

 {% highlight java %}